The Two RV Gypsies: Full-Time RVers

 food building office building

-The hotter pool is behind the pool seen below and neither one was very big.
+Below: The hotter pool is behind the pool seen below and neither one was very big.

 pool temperature sign the hot springs pools.

 Below: The site of the RV Gypsies, which was way too close to the other site.
 There were tree branches hitting the slide-outs on both sides of the RV.
 Later when Lee checked out the pools, the hot pool in the back was standing-room-only with people standing shoulder-to-shoulder.
-Too bad Lee didn't carry a camera to get a picture of that.
-Anyway, that was enough to discourage Karen from going there.
+Too bad Lee Duquette did not carry a camera to get a picture of that.
+Anyway, that was enough to discourage Karen Duquette from going there.
 So they drove their toad to Crazy Creek Hot Springs instead, which Karen found to be much nicer.

 The site of the RV Gypsies Tree branches hitting the slide-outs